front-end-intermediate/session-1/readme.md

 console.log(sentence);
 ```

-Note the use of tick marks instead of quotes and that we have the ability to access variables and convert dog years to human years using JS inside the curly brackets.
+Note the use of tick marks instead of single quotes and that we have the ability to access variables and convert dog years to human years using JS inside the curly brackets.

 #### Using [Template Strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)